moripiri/mori-blog/content/posts/Sutton-RL-book-cheatsheet/index.md

 - TD(0)
 - TD($\lambda$)

-For example, if we use TD(0), then in timestep $t$ critic will be updated as
+For example, if we use TD(0), then in timestep $t$ the critic will be updated as

 $$\begin{align}
 \phi \leftarrow \phi + \beta (r_t + \gamma q_\phi(s_{t+1}, a_{t+1}) - q_\phi(s_t, a_t)) \nabla_\phi q_\phi(s_t, a_t)